mbridak/not1mm/README.md

 ### Lookup

 For callsign lookup, several services are supported.
 QRZ, HamQTH and HamDB.
 If your service of choice requires a username and password, Enter it here.

+### Soundcard

+Choose the sound output device for the voice keyer.

 ### CAT